 OCP - Open Compute Project

 The UNH-IOL is developing a certification program in conjunction with the Open Compute Project.
 This certification program will enable end users to buy with confidence from an approved list of OCP Switch, NOS and Module solutions.
 The intention to launch a pilot program by the end of 2015.
 The first in a series of many, UNH-IOL hosted the first module plugfest February 24-27, focused on Transceiver module management, host module electrical verification and link functionality.
-The next event is planned for May 18 - May 22.
+Additional events followed in 2015 event.
+Join the UNH-IOL Open Networking Testing Service to get involved!

-For more information please contact our lead investigator in this area, Christina Dube.
+For more information please contact our lead investigator in this area, David Woolf.

 ONUG - Open Networking User Group

 University of New Hampshire’s InterOperability Lab (UNH-IOL) is one of the official staging/testing partner for ONUG.
 UNH-IOL will provide staging lab resources, equipment and engineering for any demonstrator wishing to stage a multivendor interoperable Proof of Concept demonstration of an ONUG Working Group Use Case.
-If you are interested in having a proof of concept staged prior to ONUG Spring 2015, please contact Christina Dube.
+If you are interested in having a proof of concept staged, please contact Lincoln Lavoie.

 Is there something else you might be interested in?